Andrew Granville

 Andrew James Granville (born 7 September 1962) is a British mathematician, working in the field of number theory.

 Education

 Granville received his Bachelor of Arts (Honours) (1983) and his Certificate of Advanced Studies (Distinction) (1984) from Trinity College, Cambridge University.
 He received his PhD from Queen's University in 1987 and was inducted into the Royal Society of Canada in 2006.

 Career

 He has been a faculty member at the Université de Montréal since 2002.
 Before moving to Montreal he was a mathematics professor at the University of Georgia (UGA) from 1991 until 2002.
+During his postdoctoral years, he worked at the University of Toronto and the Institute for Advanced Study.
 He was a section speaker in the 1994 International Congress of Mathematicians together with Carl Pomerance from UGA.

 Research

 Granville's work is mainly in number theory, in particular analytic number theory.
 Along with Carl Pomerance and W. R. (Red) Alford he proved the infinitude of Carmichael numbers in 1994.
 This proof was based on a conjecture given by Paul Erdős.